The district records custodian will manage student records in the following manner:

-At the time of inspection and review the parent or adult student granted access to records may challenge the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.
-Custodians (teacher, counselor, nurse, psychologist) may honor such demands by correcting or deleting records which are misleading, violative of privacy or inaccurate, provided that the senior custodian (principal or department head) concurs.
+At the time of inspection and review, the parent/guardian or adult student granted access to records may challenge the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.
+Custodians (teacher, counselor, nurse, psychologist) may honor such demands by correcting or deleting records which are misleading, violate privacy or inaccurate, provided that the senior custodian (principal or department head) concurs.

-If the demanded correction or deletion is denied by the senior custodian, the parent or adult student may request an informal hearing before the superintendent, which hearing will be held within 10 school days of the receipt of such request.
-During the hearing the superintendent will review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
-The superintendent will send his/her written decision to the parent or adult student within 10 school days of the hearing.
+If the senior custodian denies the demanded correction or deletion, the parent/guardian or adult student may request an informal hearing before the superintendent, which will be held within 10 school days of the receipt of such request.
+During the hearing the superintendent will review the facts as presented by the parent/guardian or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
+The superintendent will send their written decision to the parent/guardian or adult student within 10 school days of the hearing.

-Upon denial of correction or deletion by the superintendent, the parent or adult student may request in writing a hearing before the board, which hearing will be conducted at its next regular meeting.
-During such hearing, which will be closed to the public, the board will review the facts as presented by the parent or adult student and senior custodian and decide whether or not to order the demanded correction or deletion.
-The board will send its written decision to the parent or adult student within 10 school days of the hearing.
+Upon denial of correction or deletion by the superintendent, the parent/guardian or adult student may make a written request for a board hearing which is closed to the public, to be conducted in conjunction with the board’s next regular meeting.
+During such hearing, the board will review the facts as presented by the parent/guardian or adult student and senior custodian and decide whether or not to order the demanded correction or deletion.
+The board will send its written decision to the parent/guardian or adult student within 10 school days of the hearing.

 Maintenance of Student Records